maxhealy01/readme-generator/Develop/README.md

 ## Questions

-If you have any questions, contact me at email.
+If you have any questions, contact me at maxhealy01@gmail.com.

-You can also check out my github profile at [Github](https://github.com/githubname)
+You can also check out my github profile at [Github](https://github.com/maxhealy01)